Prague European Summit

 The Prague European Summit is a platform for a regular high-level strategic debate on the future of the European Union and other European issues.
 It is the only platform of this kind focused on the European Union in Central and Eastern Europe.
-It offers space for an informal dialogue among political representatives, high-ranking state officials, representatives of interest groups, businessmen, academicians and journalists.
+It offers space for an informal dialogue among political representatives, high-ranking state officials, representatives of interest groups, businessmen, academics and journalists.

 The Prague European Summit is organised by a consortium of the EUROPEUM Institute for European Policy and the Institute of International Relations Prague.

 The summit has been held annually since 2015 at Lobkowicz Palace at Prague Castle and Czernin Palace, headquarters of the Ministry of Foreign Affairs of the Czech Republic.
 Since the 2019 edition, Czernin Palace has been the sole venue.

 The 2020 Prague European Summit was held from the 18th until the 19 November 2020.

 International Programme Board

 The current members of the International Programme Board are: